WebisD/http-api-without-lib/README.md

 * #### 301 Moved Permanently 👉

   For this state to occur it is a little more complicated.
-Go to our server access this folder `./databaseUser/Images`
+Go to our server and access this directory `./databaseUser/Images`

-  Now, feel free to move some image around (just don't take it out of the main folder of this project)
+  Now, feel free to move some of the images around (just don't take it out of the main folder of this project)

   If you try a GET or click on `list all friends`, you can see this status code and the new image path on the terminal